Heart & Sole (Middle School)

 Once the application has been submitted, your credit card will be charged.
 The transaction will show on your statement as a charge from "Girls on the Run of NOVA."

 Our registration is not a first-come first-served process.
-Until registration closes all participants (other than coaches' daughters) will be placed onto the team rosters under a ‘lottery’ status.
+Until registration closes all participants will be placed onto the team rosters under a ‘lottery’ status.
 This does not mean the team you registered for is oversubscribed or there is a waitlist for the team.
 Your team placement will be confirmed upon the conclusion of the open registration period.

 Following the closure of the regular registration period, your registration status will change to ‘Confirmed’ and you will receive a confirmation email on or around the day after registration closes.
 In the rare occasion where the number of registrants exceeds the number of spaces available on a team, we will run a random automated lottery to determine which applicants will fill the spaces on that team.